alexandre97costa/dalhe/README.md

-# dalhe
+# DA-LHE

-The repo for the DA-LHE website, that keeps track of laptimes on racing sims.
+A web app that displays track times in racing sims.
+Built with SvelteKit, Supabase and ShadCN.